r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 https://mac.r-project.org/macbuilder/submit.html .
 Some ways in which
 this may differ from the CRAN checks:

-- Using R-devel not R 4.[45].x
+- Using R-devel not R 4.[56].x
 - timezone is Europe/London not Pacific/Auckland
 - OS and Command Line Tools are kept up-to-date.
    (According to https://cran.r-project.org/web/checks/check_flavors.html
-   the CRAN check service is running macOS 13.4, and Apple clang
+   the CRAN check service for 'r-release' is running macOS 15.7.1 and Apple clang 17.0.0, whereas the 'r-oldrelease' checks use maxOS 13.4 and Apple clang 14.0.0.)
-- 14.0.0 except for 'R-devel' with macOS 15.7.1 and Apple clang 17.0.0.)
 - The TeX installation (MacTeX, currently 2026) is updated daily.
   Apparently the CRAN checks use TinyTex.
 - Later C/C++ compilers, different flags.